-- " High credit quality portfolio: The weighted average rating factor (WARF) of the identified portfolio, based on credit estimates, is 901 before applying the credit estimate notching adjustments and 1,041 after applying the credit estimate notching adjustment.
+- " High credit quality portfolio: The weighted average rating factor (WARF) of the identified portfolio, based on credit estimates, is 1,090 before applying the credit estimate notching adjustments, and 1,279 after applying the credit estimate notching adjustment.
 (See "Asset description") - " High asset recovery prospects: Bank-syndicated senior secured project finance and infrastructure loans historically have had high recovery rates.
 Part of the portfolio in this transaction has also benefited from external credit support, which will also improve loan recovery prospects.
 (See "Asset analysis Additional asset analysis") - " Short transaction life: The weighted average life of the identified portfolio is about six years, and the transaction has a three-year replenishment period.
-(See "Asset description Assets as of the closing date") - " No currency mismatch: Both the loans and the notes are denominated in US dollars.
-(See "Asset description") - " No long-dated assets: All the loans in the identified portfolio have maturities before the legal maturity date of the transaction.
+Asset additions are subject to strict criteria.
+(See "Asset description Assets as of the closing date") - " No currency mismatch: All the loans, bonds and notes are denominated in US dollars.
+(See "Asset description") - " No long-dated assets: All the loans and bonds in the identified portfolio have maturities before the legal maturity date of the transaction.
 The collateral manager has no right to consent to asset maturity amendments that result in the asset's maturity extending beyond the transaction's legal maturity date.
-(See "Asset analysis Additional asset analysis") - " Remote likelihood of an OC-based event of default: An over-collateralization (OC)-based event of default and the associated liquidation of the portfolio are unlikely because the event of default par ratio trigger of 102.5% is well below the initial OC level of 135.2%.
+(See "Asset analysis Additional asset analysis") - " Remote likelihood of an OC-based event of default: An over-collateralization (OC)-based event of default and the associated liquidation of the portfolio are unlikely because the event of default par ratio trigger of 102.5% is well below the initial OC level of 143.7%.
 (See "Securitization structure analysis Additional structural analysis")